Cultured Guru Logo

 7. Simmer until the sauce is slightly reduced.

-8. Add the pasta and cheese and cook, stirring vigorously with tongs, until the cheese is melted and the sauce coats all the noodles, about a minute.
+8. Add the pasta and toss to coat the noodles. turn the heat very low, and add the cheese and toss until the cheese is melted and the sauce coats all the noodles.

 9. Add in the parsley and fresh cracked black pepper.